romilly/rpi-docker-tensorflow/README.md

 The build creates a docker image for the
-Raspbery Pi which contains TensorFlow, Jupyter and two TensorFlow notebooks copied from the official Google docker tensorflow build.
+Raspbery Pi which contains TensorFlow, Jupyter and two TensorFlow notebooks copied from the official Google docker TensorFlow build.

 The build relies heavily on the work of resin.io, the Docker team, Sam Abrahams and the Google TensorFlow team.
 Sources are listed below.